POSH Policy Compliance at Workplace - Complete Guidance, Policy Draft

 Frequently Asked Questions (FAQs)

-• Create a comprehensive sexual harassment policy.
+• Create a written policy for prohibiting sexual harassment.

 Who should be a part of the Internal Complaints Committee (ICC)?